Skip to content

 The film depicts personal tragedy, activism, and the relatively unknown history and complex consequences of American rule in the Philippines, it comes together in CALL HER GANDA.
 A visually challenging and deeply human, geopolitical voyage of discovery.

-TranScreen wordt mede mogelijk gemaakt door: Filmtheater Kriterion, JACO, Gemeente Amsterdam, VSBfonds, Corine van Dun fonds (Transgender Netwerk Nederland), Stichting Fonds de Trut, Lush.
+TranScreen wordt mede mogelijk gemaakt door: Filmtheater Kriterion, JACO, Gemeente Amsterdam, Transgender Netwerk Fonds21.